 Coffee cake really is a bit of a treat.
-Especially one with rich buttery icing and warm walnuts to crunch though.
+Especially one with rich buttery icing and walnuts to crunch on.
 We can’t promise that it will last long, but we promise it’ll be a hit either with a cup of tea or as a dessert option.

 - 150g caster sugar